euc-dev/euc-dev.github.io/docs/dev-centre/ws1-intel/index.md

 - title: App Usage and Engagement
   content: Keep an eye on your app adoption and engagement with the help of metrics such as app loads, Daily Active Users and Monthly Active Users reported by Workspace ONE Intelligence SDK.
   url: #
-  image: ../../assets/images/cog-outline.svg
+  image: ../../assets/logos/icn_om_indigo_management_5.png

 - title: Application Performance Management
   content: Workspace ONE Intelligence empowers you to manage performance and user experience in the face of millions of potential configurations.
   url: #
-  image: ../../assets/images/speedometer.svg
+  image: ../../assets/logos/icn_om_indigo_management_10.png

 - title: User Behavior
   content: Identify the most important flows in your app and understand your app’s adoption with precise data.
   url: #
-  image: ../../assets/images/devices.svg
+  image: ../../assets/logos/icn_om_mobile_engineer-indigo.png

 ::/cards::

 ## Developer Resources

-Many Code Samples are available within the [https://github.com/euc-oss/euc-samples](https://github.com/euc-oss/euc-samples) GitHub repository.
-An Index of all samples is provided under [Code Samples](../samples/index.md) menu above.
+Many code samples are available within the [https://github.com/euc-oss/euc-samples](https://github.com/euc-oss/euc-samples) GitHub repository.
+An Samples Index is also auto-generated and available within the [Code Samples](/euc-samples/#sample-indexes) menu above.

-Additionally, documentation and guides are provided for the relevant Workspace ONE Intelligence APIs and SDKs below.
+Additionally, documentation and guides are provided for APIs, SDKs and Powershell modules using the menus above, or clicking the relevant card below:

-::cards:: cols=5
+::cards:: cols=3

-- title: Workspace ONE Intelligence APIs
+- title: Query and extract data for use in other business intelligence tools with Workspace ONE Intelligence APIs

-  url: /ws1-api-intelligence/
-  image: ../../assets/logos/ws1-intel-logo.png

-- title: Workspace ONE Intelligence SDKs

-  url: /ws1-sdk-intelligence/
-  image: ../../assets/logos/ws1-intel-logo.png

-- title: Workspace ONE Notification Services APIs

-  url: /workspace-one-uem-apis/
+  url: /ws1-intelligence-apis/
-  image: ../../assets/logos/ws1-uem-logo.png
+  image: ../../assets/logos/icn_om_api-indigo.png

-- title: Workspace ONE UEM SDK for Android
+- title: Workspace ONE Intelligence SDK for Android

   url: /ws1-uem-sdk-for-android/
-  image: ../../assets/logos/android_logo_circle.png
+  image: ../../assets/logos/icn_om_mobile_device-indigo.png

-- title: Workspace ONE UEM SDK for iOS
+- title: Workspace ONE Intelligence SDK for iOS

   url: /ws1-uem-sdk-for-ios/
-  image: ../../assets/logos/apple_logo_circle.png
+  image: ../../assets/logos/icn_om_indigo_management_7.png

 ::/cards::